equinor/sepes-api/docs/platform/SEPES component overview.md

 Protocol: Uses https rest protocol and can be configured to use http. http should only be used for cases that requires it.

 Its only safe its behind a proxy that handle HTTPS terminations.
 Or in local development setting.
-Docker compose have nothing to do with protocol on it own.
-Proxy is the important keyword.

 As an example docker compose is configured to use http, this is still safe as the docker wrapper uses https outside.